-In order to meet the needs of students with special behavioural or learning needs or our looked after student the Academy will maintain student support suitable for their individual needs.
+In order to meet the needs of students with special behavioural or learning needs or our looked after students, the Academy will maintain student support suitable for their individual needs.
 More applicable this will dovetail with the Academy's behaviour for learning system, reflective of the new SEN code of practice.
 Student's views are listened to.
 The SEN/inclusion team act as a link between the staff and the student.
-Although each Academy has their own way of meeting the needs of each individual student, this may include the following:
+Support may include the following: